raito-io/cli-plugin-aws-account/README.md

 ## To Do

+* To implement the WHO of a role (AccessSyncer.fetchRoleAccessProviders) (can be through role trust policy or through permissions of user/group directly ?)
+* To verify if inline policies for users, groups and role are correctly in the WHAT
 * Pretty print policy document JSONs
 * Implement dynamic metadata fetching (needs configMap) for AP types, DO types, permissions ...
 * Change the way we model access providers (see Miro board)